panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 ## 1. *process.env* object

-When executing a JavaScript file in a Node environment, `process.env` is a special object that contains all the environment variables accessible to the script.
+When executing a JavaScript file in a CLI (command line interface) environment, `process.env` contains the environment variables accessible to the script.

 The keys are the env variable names, while the values are the env variable values.